-Programming and System Access
+9 Programming and System Access

 All students enrolled in the class are given accounts on the Computer Science Department's network.
-This entitles you to around-the-clock access to the 1000G lab, which is equipped with Linux workstations.
-This lab is normally open "24/7".
-The account also enables you to work work from home or another remote computer by connecting to any of the lab machines remotely.
+This entitles you to physical access to the 1001B lab, which is equipped with Linux workstations.
+This lab is normally open from early morning through late evening.
+You may also use the 1001B Linux/Windows Lab if there is no class using it.
+The account also enables you to work from home or another remote computer by connecting to any of the lab machines remotely.
 The details are described below.